Mwanza Region: First communities

 According to oral history, around c.1500 a group of 250 Bantu people, from the shores north of modern Geita, looking for a new home.
 The group was led by the son of the king of the Lushamba Kingdom.
-When reaching what is near - and east of - today's Mwanza City, the son called out, "nye-nsukumale-aha", meaning "let me camp here".
+When reaching what is near - and east of - today's Mwanza City, the son called out, "nye-nsukumale-aha", meaning "I, a Sukuma am here".
 It is from this phrase, and camp that the name Usukuma, (Sukumaland), and modern Mwanza is from.

-From the 1500s the region, as well as many of the surrounding regions, would be part of the Sukuma kingdoms rather than villages, and for much of that time ruled from the area near modern day city of Mwanza.
+From the 1500s the region, as well as many of the surrounding regions, would be part of the Sukuma kingdoms rather than villages, and for much of that time ruled from the area near modern-day city of Mwanza.
 Beginning from this time many people from very diverse backgrounds and tribes moved to Usukuma.

 Colonial era

 The Mwanza Region is home to the Basukuma, who are the largest and one of the oldest tribes in Tanzania and the Great Lakes.
 Prior to German colonization Sukuma had wealth from their large herds of cattle, good soil, and trade of gold, and ivory using the central corridor of Tabora.

 In 1857, British explorers, Richard Francis Burton and John Hanning Speke mention "Muanza" as a settlement in 1858 and confirm the presence of the Basukuma on the Lake shore and at the island of Ukerewe.
-During the period the Germans established the port of Mwanza, in 1892, inorder to govern the conqured Usukuma.
-The area governed by Mwanza by the colonizers was referred to as the Lake Zone and included the portions of Lake Victoria from Mara in the east to Kagera in the West, and as far south as Tabora and Kigoma, on Lake Tanganyika.
+During the period the Germans established the port of Mwanza, in 1892, in order to govern the conquered Usukuma.
+The area governed by Mwanza was referred to by the colonizers as the Lake Zone and included the portions of Lake Victoria from Mara in the east to Kagera in the West, and as far south as Tabora and Kigoma, on Lake Tanganyika.
 This mostly continued with only little change after the British took over governance after World War I.

-Colonial rule from Mwanza was limited comparatively to rest of Tanzania and East Africa.
+Colonial rule from Mwanza was limited comparatively to the rest of Tanzania and East Africa.
 Two main reasons for this is the Basukuma have never had a warrior culture and colonial governors had a large misunderstanding of how Sukuma governed.
 That Usukuma as a whole had a very large population and no warrior culture meant that less effort was required to govern such a large population.
-This led to colonial governors using, allowing, local chiefs to rule rather than involve themselves, not understanding that political power was held by the councils of elders who appointed and dismissed the chiefs.
+This led to colonial governors using and allowing local chiefs to rule rather than involve themselves, not understanding that political power was held by the councils of elders who appointed and dismissed the chiefs.

 Post-colonial era

-The Lake Zone, became the Lake Region after independence.
-In 1963, the Mwanza Region was created.